gSookai2/ESP32_Flight_Controller/SDK_FlightController/README.md

 # _SDK Development of Flight Contoller_

 Using the SDK to rebuild the flight controller with esp-idf function calls.
 Also giving users the ability to build the source code on their terminals and flash their own ESP32 chips.

+# To-Do

+1. Setting up logging functionality for board
+2. Set up timer to use
+3. Add in motor control PWM functionality from example